sentenial/developer-docs/pages/prodSecurity/np_secjwsui.md

 		</tbody>
 	</table>

+{% include tip.html content="The State attribute is not required and **should not be included in your certficate**."%}

 <p>At this point you have gathered everything you need from the Certificate.
 These are the details you need to generate the JOSE Header: </p>
 	<table style="width" cellspacing="0">
 		<col style="width: 103px;"  />